Connection times in large ad-hoc mobile networks: Long-time investigations for the random waypoint model

 \begin{lemma} The chain $Z$ is Harris ergodic. \end{lemma}

-\begin{proofsect}{Proof} Harris recurrence of $Z$ is equivalent to the existence of a nontrivial $\sigma$-finite measure $\varphi$ such that $Z$ is $\varphi$-recurrent, see \cite[Cor.~VII.3.12]{A03}.
-Therefore we have to show that there exists some $\sigma$-finite measure $\varphi$ such that every measurable set $F\subset\mathcal D^2$ with $\varphi(F)>0$ is recurrent.
+\begin{pf} Harris recurrence of $Z$ is equivalent to the existence of a non-trivial $\sigma$-finite measure $\varphi$ such that $Z$ is $\varphi$-recurrent, see \cite{A03}, Corollary~VII.3.12.
+Therefore, we have to show that there exists some $\sigma$-finite measure $\varphi$ such that every measurable set $F\subset\mathcal D^2$ with $\varphi(F)>0$ is recurrent.